 Jingping Xing is a second year PhD student in Health Service Research and Policy.
 Before comimg to Rochester, she was a physician in Nephrology.
 Her research interests are quality and costs of dialysis care and reimbursement policy of end-stage renal disease.

-Zhiqiu Ye earned her Bachelor of Science in Nursing from Shandong University in China.
-During her studies she was awarded a university grant to investigateprofessional stress among nurses in the rural areas.
-After graduation, she practiced as a clinical nurse in the Shandong Province.
-Her research interests lie in the quality of care and patient outcomes in different health care settings.
-She is also interested in exploring possible ways to strengthen nursing home capacity to address the health demand of the aging population in China.
+Zhiqiu Ye received her Bachelor's degree in nursing from Shandong University in China.
+During her undergraduate study, she was awarded a university grant to investigate work-related stress and coping strategies among nurses in the rural areas in China.
+After graduation, she practiced as a clinical nurse in the Shandong.
+Her research interests include quality of care and patient safety, patient-centered outcomes, public reporting and health disparity.

 For more information and details on how to apply please visit the Office for Graduate Education and Postdoctoral Affairs.